-The year 2020 was extraordinary.
-As the world faced the deadly global pandemic, the daily existence of individuals and families across the United States was shaken and turned upside down, changing our everyday life (home, work, and play) as we knew it.
-The consequences to public health include social isolation, sickness, grief, unemployment, and an abrupt halt to all of our daily routines.
+The past few years have been extraordinary.
+As the world continued to contend with a global pandemic, the daily existence of individuals and families across the United States was shaken and turned upside down, changing our everyday life (home, work, and play) as we knew it.
+The consequences to public health include social isolation, sickness, grief, unemployment, and an abrupt halt to our daily routines.

 The unexpected, unprecedented COVID-19 pandemic has been enormously hard on many while hitting others on a deeper level and bearing down on their mental health in a very detrimental way.